Driver's licences in Canada: Standard data field labelling

-Except for Alberta, British Columbia, Saskatchewan, and DND 404 licences, each data field on the licence is labelled with a number.
+Except for licences issued in Alberta, British Columbia and Saskatchewan, and the DND 404 licence issued by the Department of National Defence, each data field on the licence is labelled with a number.
 This is required by the American Association of Motor Vehicle Administrators' design standard.
 The AAMVA standard generally follows part 1 and part 2 of ISO/IEC 18013-1 (ISO compliant driving licence).
 The ISO standard in turn specifies requirements for a card that is aligned with the UN Conventions on Road Traffic, namely the Geneva Convention on Road Traffic and the Vienna Convention on Road Traffic.